-This plugin allows you to create as many allocation rules as you can use to associate different roles to different actions.
+This plugin allows you to create as many allocation rules as you can use to associate different roles based on different actions.

 In order to create a rule, you need to go to YITH > Automatic Role Changer.
 Now enter a unique name for your rule in the field “Name the rule” and click on Add new rule:

-You can now customize your rule, choosing from “The user will gain the role” to decide which role will be assigned to user for the action specified below:
+You can now customize your rule, choosing from “The user will gain the role” to decide which role will be assigned to the user for the action specified below:

 The second option is “Switch role”: the user role will change from one to another based on the action options specified below: